 Purifies The Blood

-Immensely rich in vitamins and antioxidants red bananas improve the haemoglobin level and pumps iron stores.
+Immensely rich in vitamins and antioxidants red bananas improve the haemoglobin level and pump iron stores.
 Aside from this, the essence of vitamin B6 assists in the breakdown of proteins and the formation of red blood cells.
 Including red bananas in the diet regimen helps to treat anaemia and boost stamina and energy levels.

 Red Bananas For Fertility

 Red bananas are greatly prized as a potent aphrodisiac food that may help improve reproductive health and fertility.
 Adding red bananas to the diet is known to balance reproductive hormone levels in women.
 Being a good source of beta-carotene and vitamin C, it helps to promote fertility and libido.
-Furthermore, rich in zinc, which is a key mineral associated with male fertility regulates testosterone levels, improve prostate health and boost energy levels in men.
+Furthermore, rich in zinc, which is a key mineral associated with male fertility regulates testosterone levels, improves prostate health and boosts energy levels in men.

 Red Bananas For Babies